RichBat/Masters-Research/README.md

 3) The output binarised files will be saved as 'AHT_' + the image file name.

 4) An output path can be provided to save the binarised image to a specific location.

+# Adding Poisson and Gaussian noise
+To add Poison and Gaussian noise run the script called 'adding_noise.py' wherein:

+1) Provide the file source, the destination of the noise addition images, the Poisson lambdarange, and the Gaussian sigma range.

+2) To generate images like those used in the metric analysis of this research, use binarized images in the file source.

+# Evaluating metrics
+WIP